joeyl2331/sep11-freedom-project/entries/entry03.md

 I found this [video](https://www.youtube.com/watch?v=2nucjefSr6I) that teaches you how to create a game with Kaboom.
 This caught my eye because I am hoping that I will be able to learn more about scenes from this video.

-Below I have separated what I learned in different parts of the video
+Below I have separated what I learned in different parts of the video:

 ------------------